codebam/cipher.py/README.md

 cipher.py is a simple cipher program that loops through rotations of 1 to 25, with a customizable starting rot and customizable step.

+by default cipher.py uses a starting position of 13 and a step of 25, making it a simple caesar cipher.

 ## How it works

 ```bash